Jeremy Corbyn: Two views

 Rahila Gupta argues that knee-jerk feminist anti-Corbyn reactions are unwarranted and misplaced.

 Feminists of all persuasions seem to be divided about whether or not the rise of Jeremy Corbyn is a blessing or a curse for women, and much of the negative reaction seems to come from a historical suspicion of the male left.
 However, I have been particularly dismayed by the kneejerk reaction of some radical feminists to the rapid ascent of Jeremy Corbyn and John McDonnell to the Labour leadership and shadow chancellorship, who have portrayed this phenomenon as ‘the rise of the dick-swingers’.
 As far as I am concerned, the recent outcome of the labour leadership election, and the debate that has accompanied it, is one of the most exciting developments in the last 40 years and has enthused me about British parliamentary politics in a way that I didn’t think possible.
 But this enthusiasm hurts, accompanied as it is by the fear that this challenge to the consensus may be strangled at birth.
 We have seen how the powers that be in Europe have attempted to stunt the growth of Syriza and Tsipras.
 The knives are out for Corbyn from every possible direction – the media, the Tories and apparently most of the Parliamentary Labour Party.
-The last thing corbyn_bandwagonwe need is for feminists to jump on this bandwagon.
+The last thing we need is for feminists to jump on this bandwagon.
 Some of the anti-Corbyn positioning, from radical and socialist feminists alike, is predictably about the jobs (or lack of) for women in the shadow cabinet.
 Whilst I agree that there should be visibility, equal opportunities and representation for women, surely we should go beyond identity politics and also be asking questions about the policies espoused by the women we choose.
 I voted for Corbyn and Watson as his deputy on the basis of their record and their politics.
 Watson was like a hound dog in his determination to expose child sexual abuse in the Westminster elite and holding the Murdoch empire to account.
 None of the women inspired a similar confidence although I would have dearly loved to give one of them my vote.
 When the first four shadow cabinet jobs were announced, they had all gone to men, so the clamour grew about this being the same old left politics.
 When the entire cabinet appointments were announced and slightly more than half were given to women, this was still not enough to please the naysayers.

 Radical feminists have been particularly vocal in their anti-Corbyn commentary, arguing that that his decision not to appoint a woman to any of the four top positions is indicative of how he intends to engage (or rather, not to engage) with feminist concerns.
 I actually buy Corbyn and Mcdonnell’s view that foreign affairs being perceived as more important than health or education (both these portfolios went to women) is a colonial hangover when Britain is playing a much smaller role in the world.
 This is the NEW politics.
 Given the mountain that Corbyn has to climb to build party unity, two of the jobs were kept by Blairites (Hilary Benn and Lord Falconer) who were already in post.
 John McDonnell, who became shadow chancellor, is absolutely the best person for the job.
 As MP for Hayes and Hillingdon where Heathrow airport is located, he is indefatigable in his support for refugees and immigrants both at an individual and at a policy level.
 He is in tune with Corbyn, perhaps even more left-wing than him and if he were to ever become chancellor, I can think of no other person in Parliament who would make the funds available to implement some of the most ambitious pledges to end austerity and deal with violence against women.